Menu

 Our private 19th century Farmhouse Suite provides a peaceful setting for exploring rural Vermont life and farming first hand.
 Our guests have their own private entrance and quarters, with use of two bedrooms, a living room, small kitchenette, and bathroom.

-Complimentary tea and coffee available and a full country breakfast or dinner featuring all locally grown foods may be added for an additional fee.
+Complimentary tea and coffee available and a simple breakfast may be added for an additional fee.

 Seasonal Activities on the farm include:

-• Winter – Enjoy Vermont’s beautiful winter through guided snowshoe walks in the woods, dinner by the woodstove, and helping to care for our sheep and chickens.
+• Winter – Enjoy Vermont’s beautiful winter through snowshoe walks in the woods right out the front door, dinner by the woodstove, and helping to care for our sheep.
+Kim and Chuck can point you to the local favorite downhill skiing slopes and lovely nordic skiing centers.
+The farm is centrally located making the top ski resorts only and hour away.
 Trips to town offer antiquing and sampling some of Vermont’s best chef owned restaurants.
-Come stay with us the first half of December, and we will share our favorite place to choose and cut your own Vermont Christmas tree.

-• Spring – March brings shearing time for the sheep, as well as sugaring season and the start to lambing time.
+• Spring – March brings lambs to the farm, as well as sugaring season.
 Help us tap trees and boil sap in our small “sugar house,” and then go home with some of our own Vermont maple syrup.
-By late March, we are on “barn duty” round the clock, watching for new lambs to be delivered.
+In March, we are on “barn duty” round the clock, watching for new lambs to be delivered.
 Some guests have had the joy of watching lambs being born.
 By April and May, all lambs are born and bounce around the barnyard.
 In the spring, planting in our greenhouse, and spring chores are our priority.

 • Fall – Autumn color is glorious across the mountains in the fall.
-Photographers love visiting to take pictures and to feast upon the orange, yellow, and red.
+Photographers love visiting to take pictures and to feast upon the orange, yellow, and red landscape.
 Mid September brings local fairs and festivals.
 Garden harvesting is our priority and getting ready for the long winter.

 OUR FARMSTORE, provides opportunities for you to take home a memento from our farm and our sheep.
-We offer our own yarn, handwoven blankets and rugs, knitting kits, and our very own maple syrup.
+We offer our own yarn, handwoven blankets and rugs, and our very own maple syrup.

 + See More